 We also happened to celebrate my step-daughter’s birthday this weekend.

 So we had back-to-back birthday celebrations this weekend and mannnnn… what a weekend.
 LOL.
+Click here to read my tips for eating healthy at restaurants.

 Weight Loss Tracker Woes